mdkent/percona-xtrabackup/doc/source/innobackupex/streaming_backups_innobackupex.rst

 |innobackupex| starts |xtrabackup| in :option:`--log-stream` mode in a child process, and redirects its log to a temporary file.
 It then uses |xbstream| to stream all of the data files to ``STDOUT``, in a special ``xbstream`` format.
 See :doc:`../xbstream/xbstream` for details.
 After it finishes streaming all of the data files to ``STDOUT``, it stops xtrabackup and streams the saved log file too.

 When compression is enabled, |xtrabackup| compresses all output data, including the transaction log file and meta data files, using the specified compression algorithm.
 The only currently supported algorithm is 'quicklz'.
-The resulting files have the qpress archive format, i.e. every \*.qp file produced by xtrabackup is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress file archiver <http://www.quicklz.com/>`_.
+The resulting files have the qpress archive format, i.e. every \*.qp file produced by xtrabackup is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress file archiver <http://www.quicklz.com/>`_ which is available from `Percona Software repositories <http://www.percona.com/doc/percona-xtrabackup/2.1/installation.html#using-percona-software-repositories>`_.
 New algorithms (gzip, bzip2, etc.) may be added later with minor efforts.

 Using |xbstream| as a stream option, backups can be copied and compressed in parallel which can significantly speed up the backup process.
+In case backups were both compressed and encrypted, they'll need to decrypted first in order to be uncompressed.

 Examples using xbstream
 =======================